 - Open up the supplements and empty them in a mixing bowl.
 Keep the fish oil capsules for later on in the process.

-- In the same bowl as your supplement solution, add the water and the egg yolks.
+- Add the water and egg yolks to the same bowl as your supplement solution.
 Mix ingredients together until you have a smooth consistency.

-- Cut up the meat from the thighs in smaller bite-sized chunks.
+- Cut up the meat from the thighs into smaller bite-sized chunks.

-- Feed the meat to the grinder.
+- Feed the meat into the meat grinder.
 Then gradually add in the liver, heart, and fish oil capsules.

-- Separate your mixture into containers and freeze it, so you can then feed your cat at a later date.
-Refrigerate portions that you intend to serve on the same day or the next day.
+- Separate your mixture into containers and freeze it to feed your cat later.
+Refrigerate portions you intend to serve on the same day or the next day.
 Be sure to label and date any food you plan to use later.
 Homemade cat food should only be stored in the refrigerator for a maximum of 3 days.
-Never exceed 4 days.
+Never exceed four days.

 BONUS: Review and Recipe